demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-wallix-bastion-usage-statistics

 ***
 Get the WALLIX Bastion usage statistics.
-If no from_date or to_date are supplied it will return the statistics for the last full calendar month
+If no from_date or to_date are supplied it will return the statistics for the last full calendar month.

 #### Base Command